Contrasting MakeMyTrip (MMYT) and Its Rivals

-MakeMyTrip (NASDAQ: MMYT) is one of 17 public companies in the “Transportation services” industry, but how does it contrast to its rivals?
-We will compare MakeMyTrip to related businesses based on the strength of its profitability, valuation, analyst recommendations, earnings, risk, dividends and institutional ownership.
+MakeMyTrip (NASDAQ: MMYT) is one of 17 publicly-traded companies in the “Transportation services” industry, but how does it compare to its peers?
+We will compare MakeMyTrip to related businesses based on the strength of its dividends, risk, valuation, analyst recommendations, earnings, profitability and institutional ownership.

-This table compares MakeMyTrip and its rivals’ net margins, return on equity and return on assets.

-MakeMyTrip has a beta of 1.11, meaning that its stock price is 11% more volatile than the S&P 500.
-Comparatively, MakeMyTrip’s rivals have a beta of 1.33, meaning that their average stock price is 33% more volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of current recommendations for MakeMyTrip and its rivals, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for MakeMyTrip and its peers, as reported by MarketBeat.com.

 |Sell Ratings